 Configuration Reference

-ProvSQL is controlled by four GUC (Grand Unified Configuration) variables, all settable per session with SET or permanently in postgresql.conf or with ALTER DATABASE / ALTER ROLE.
+ProvSQL is controlled by GUC (Grand Unified Configuration) variables, all settable per session with SET or permanently in postgresql.conf or with ALTER DATABASE / ALTER ROLE.

 provsql.active (default: on)